xmarva/xmarva.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Hey there, welcome to my site!
+> _The distance between insanity and genius is measured only by success (c)_

-I'm a Machine Learning Engineer, currently focused on Computer Vision and GenAI.
+Hey there, welcome to my website!

-With over 6 years in the industry, I've worn different hats in AI projects, and you can check out my [Portfolio](https://xmarva.github.io/projects/) to see how I might be able to help with your next project.
+I'm a Machine Learning Engineer, currently focused on **Computer Vision** and **GenAI**.

-From time to time, I write about programming, AI, and whatever else comes to mind—find all that in my [Blog](https://xmarva.github.io/blog/).
+With over 6 years in the industry, I've worn different hats in AI projects, and you can check out my [Portfolio](https://xmarva.github.io/portfolio/) to see how I might be able to help with your next project.

-Want a quick snapshot of my experience?
-Visit my [CV](https://xmarva.github.io/cv/) page, where you can also grab a PDF version.
+From time to time, I write about AI and whatever else comes to mind—find all that in my [Blog](https://xmarva.github.io/blog/).

-Beyond AI, I’m into nature and hiking, learning new languages, and exploring psychoanalysis.
+I’m also into hiking and traveling, learning new languages, and exploring psychoanalysis.